victorkleb/scRNA-seq_Pr/data_download_instructions.md

 **33k PBMC  data from 10x Genomics**
 <br><br>
 These are based on the instructions in  http://github.com/berenslab/umi-normalization.
-Modification was necessary due to subsequent changes on the 10x Genomics website.
+Modification was necessary due to changes made on the 10x Genomics website after the *berenslab* page was last updated.
 - visit   https://support.10xgenomics.com/single-cell-gene-expression/datasets/1.1.0/pbmc33k
 - provide contact details if necessary
 - download  'Gene / cell matrix (filtered)' (79.23 MB); it contains 3 files